konkam/ExactWrightFisher.jl/README.md

 ```julia
 using ExactWrightFisher, Random, Distributions
 ```
-Then to sample from the transition density of a K dimensional Wright Fisher process, do:
+Then, to sample from the transition density of a K-dimensional Wright-Fisher process, do:

 ```julia
 Random.seed!(0);